MoRayyan107/ScotBank/README.md

 ## Interactive Map using Google Maps API
 To use the embedded interactive Google Maps view on the manager dashboard, you will need an API key.
-You can create one yourself, or ask [Peter Tasker](mailto:peter.tasker.2023@uni.strath.ac.uk) very nicely for one.
+You can create one yourself, or ask [Mohammad Rayyan](mailto:mohammad.adhoni.2023@uni.strath.ac.uk) very nicely for one.

 Once you have the key, you will need to create an environment variable with the name `API_MAPS_KEY`.
 This will last for your session.